parklab/SCAN2/README.md

 ## Install miniconda
+**IMPORTANT** Ensure that your chosen install prefix has sufficient disk space: SCAN2 requires ~15G of disk space to analyze GRCh37 samples and an additional ~10G is required for each extra genome.

 ```
 $ wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh
 $ bash Miniconda3-latest-Linux-x86_64.sh
 # Accept the license by typing "yes"
-# Choose an install prefix.
-Ensure that your chosen install prefix has sufficient
-# disk space: SCAN2 requires ~15G of disk space to analyze GRCh37 samples and an
-# additional ~10G is required for each extra genome.
 # Choose to run conda init (enter yes a second time during script)
-# Log-out and back in to source .bashrc and put conda on $PATH
 ```
+Log-out and back in to source .bashrc and put conda on $PATH

 ## Install SCAN2
 Create a conda environment for SCAN2 and install necessary packages